DariaMS1/Challenge-1/README.md

 # Challenge-1
-Improving the look of a website as our first week challenge.
+Improving the accessibility of a website as our first week challenge.